The Clear Edge

 • Weeks 10-12 content restart: From zero again

-If he’d held course on content:
+If he’d held course on content instead of pivoting to ads:

 • Weeks 1-5: Building